 Goal 2- Exercise more

-So, for instance, you can start by trying to cut down on sweets or alcohol for a week, or not eat anything post 8 pm for two weeks and so on.
+So, for instance, you can start by trying to cut down on sweets or alcohol for a week, or not eat anything past 8 pm for two weeks, and so on.
 If you’re the kind of person who struggles with self-motivation, then joining a group can be a great idea to help you keep up with your diet goals.